derrykid/Linux_Cmds/networking.md

 It connects multiple switches.
 It enables connection between different network.

 Router acts as a dispatcher.
 It decides which way to send packet of data.
 It's located at any gateway where one network meets another.

+### Network address translator (NAT)

+Since there's only limited IP address, we use NAT to translate private IP to public IP.

+When the device wants to access the internet, the NAT will translate its private IP address to public IP address.
+It works when it goes out and when it receives it back.

+---

+With limitation of available IP address, there is a device called **Network address port translator (NAPT).**

+- When the router translate the source IP address to public IP address, it translate the port to an available port that it assigns.
+- The port can be different port.
+- When it data comes back, NAPT will translate it back.

 ## Connections